 The following legal assessment is based on Bonneville's current understanding of the EIM.
-If there are significant structural or organizational changes to the EIM after this decision, Bonneville will evaluate those changes as Bonneville moves through the implementation stage toward participation to ensure continued consistency with Bonneville's legal obligations.127
+If there are significant structural or organizational changes to the EIM after this decision, Bonneville will evaluate those changes as Bonneville moves through the implementation stage toward participation to ensure continued consistency with Bonneville's legal obligations.

 These statements provide important qualifiers to the finality of Bonneville's decisions and generally align with commenters' requests that Bonneville have the flexibility to modify its decisions to address new facts and circumstances.
 These qualifiers allow both Bonneville and stakeholders an opportunity to identify significant changes that warrant further review.
 Thus, for example, if the voluntary aspects of the EIM were to be removed (as posited by WPAG), stakeholders would have the ability to request Bonneville to revisit its legal authority to join the EIM (assuming Bonneville had not already done so).
-Similarly, if the underlying economics of the EIM were to fundamentally change between now and Phase V, Bonneville could update its business case to reflect those changes.
-In short, Bonneville's proposal is to maintain the flexibility to address the type of significant changes commenters appear to be concerned could occur between now and Phase V. Even more, the ability to identify significant changes is not relegated to only Bonneville.
-Stakeholders can raise concerns with a decision or detail that occurs between now and Phase V that calls into question Bonneville's ability to meet its legal and business principles in the Phase V Close-Out Letter process.
-That is precisely the purpose of having legal and business principles reviewed in Phase V: to make sure all additional decisions are consistent with those principles.
+Similarly, if

-124 Snohomish Comments at 2.
+&lt;sup>124 Snohomish Comments at 2.

-125 PPC Comments at 6; Slice Group Comments 3-4; WPAG Comments at 5; Snohomish Comments at 2.
+PPC Comments at 6; Slice Group Comments 3-4; WPAG Comments at 5; Snohomish Comments at 2.